SilentGopherLnx/FileMoverGui/README.md

 (this package also have some unnessesary sub-packages)

 # Status:
-App is under development and not versionized
+App is under development (you can see version if run with "-v" argument)

 **Not all functions are implemented and realised as planned!** such as:
 - detail information for compare existing files when ask for repace